What Is WP-CLI and How to Use It For Managing a WordPress Site

 mysql -u root -p

-- After that, we have to grant all permission to the user to modify the database.
+- Grant all permissions for the user to modify the database:

 GRANT ALL PRIVILEGES ON databasename.* TO 'username' IDENTIFIED BY 'yourpassword';